dhomoney/Homoney-Articles/pci-dss-4-apis-and-you.md

 ![Training](/images/training-homoney-football.jpg)

-As the son of a football coach, one of the many lessions my father instilled in me was the need to train.
+As the son of a football coach, one of the many lessons my father instilled in me was the need to train.
 Scant weeks after the end of a season, my father and his coaching staff had the players back in the weight room for training.
 All winter and spring long his team was in the weight room training their muscles to get stronger and be able to endure more.
 Once school let out, then started "two-a-days" which was morning practice with lunch followed by more practice in the afternoon.
 This is where all that added power and endurance, so hard won during winter and fall came together.
 The bonds of brotherhood were forged in the summer as the team trained together.
-They learned the offensive and defensive playbook until it was second nature and could anticipate each others' action and reactions and in doing so 30+ individuals were forged by the crucible of training into a cohesive and high functioning team.
+They learned the offensive and defensive playbook until it was second nature and could anticipate each others' actions and reactions and in doing so 30+ individuals were forged by the crucible of training into a cohesive and high-functioning team.

 So what does this have to do with PCI DSS 4.0?
 Everything.
-In section 6.2.2, PCI SSC, rightfully, requires companies to institute a yearly training regimine.
+In section 6.2.2, PCI SSC, rightfully, requires companies to institute a yearly training regimen.
 That training needs to be:

-1. Relevant to their job funtion and languages they code in.
+1. Relevant to their job function and languages they code in.
 2. Include secure software design and coding principles
 3. Training on the security tools for detecting software vulnerabilities

-Remember, that PCI DSS 4.0 includes APIs, so this means that as organization continue to create and expose APIs their developers need to be trained on API Security and the tools used to find and remediate API vulnerabilites.
-Also, per the good people over at [APIsec University](https://apisecuniversity.com), only 4% of all API testing is focused on security as opposed to functionality.This leaves a huge security gap to fill.
+Remember, that PCI DSS 4.0 includes APIs, so this means that as organizations continue to create and expose APIs their developers need to be trained on API Security and the tools used to find and remediate API vulnerabilities.
+Also, per the good people over at [APIsec University](https://apisecuniversity.com), only 4% of all API testing is focused on security as opposed to functionality.
+This leaves a huge security gap to fill.

 ### 6.2.3 - Secure Software Development: Addressing Vulnerabilities and Best Practices

 ![Secure Software Development](/images/coding-2.jpg)

-In Section 6.2.3, the focus remains on identifying and mitigating vulnerabilities within code.
+In Section 6.2.3, the focus remains on identifying and mitigating vulnerabilities within the code.
 Specifically, it emphasizes the need for thorough reviews of bespoke custom software before its release into production or customer environments.
 The objective is to proactively identify and rectify potential coding vulnerabilities.

 **New and Emerging Vulnerabilities**
 Code reviews should extend beyond routine checks.
 They must actively seek out new and emerging vulnerabilities.
 Traditionally, these vulnerabilities encompass zero-day exploits or recently discovered security gaps.
 Notably, such vulnerabilities often relate to third-party libraries and APIs integrated into your applications.
 To stay vigilant, regularly monitor vulnerability reports and updates.